aloopkin/WinCertes/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots or Logs**
 If applicable, add screenshots or logs to help explain your problem.
 Please use the "Debug" version to provide logs.
+Also provide the parameters used to request the certificate by providing the output of "WinCertes --show"

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows Server]